Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 This parasite gets into their body and infects them.
 The common symptom includes white dots around the fish’s body.

-Most of the diseases can be cured by medication but only if diagnosed at the right time.
-So, it is important to keep an eye on them and look for any changed behavior or activity, and if you see anything, then isolate them to save other fishes.
+Most diseases can be cured by medication, but only if diagnosed at the right time.
+So, it is important to keep an eye on them and look for any changed behavior or activity.
+If you see anything, then isolate them to save other fish.

 • Properly clean the tank every two weeks.